Government & Public Utilities

-The California utility/energy managers have expressed deep concern about power shortages and rolling blackouts.
-As a result, the statewide “Flex Alert” campaign was reinstated – a program in which consumers are asked to voluntarily conserve energy when supplies reach critically low levels.
+The California utility/energy managers have expressed deep concern about power shortages and blackouts.
+As a result the statewide “Flex Alert” campaign was reinstated – a program in which consumers voluntarily conserve energy when supplies reach critically low levels.

-The media campaign needed to introduce a positive “we know what to do” message to overcome the public’s resistance while emphasize the all-important role the public plays in preventing blackouts, while still reaching California’s increasingly diverse populations (especially affected Hispanic and Vietnamese households).
+- The media campaign needed to introduce a positive “we know what to do” message to overcome the public’s resistance while emphasize the all-important role the public plays in preventing blackouts

-On the first day of the campaign, YouTube users viewed the spots 13,000 times resulting in a CTR rate of .85%
+- On Day One, YouTube users viewed the spots 13,000 times resulting in a CTR rate of .85

-Thanks to skilled and effective negotiations, the Revolution Media team contributed more than $900,000 in value-added media units to the working budget.
+- Thanks to skilled and effective negotiations Revolution Media team contributed more than $900,000 in value-added media units to the working budget